tchordia-zz/Guernica/README.md

 # Guernica
-Project to predict artist given painting
+Project to predict artist given painting, for Kaggle competition